 The Role of Community Relations

-The CRO's primary function is to ensure that favourable relations are promoted, fostered and maintained between RNAS Yeovilton and the local community.
+The Community Relations Officer's (CRO's) primary function is to ensure that favourable relations are promoted, fostered and maintained between RNAS Yeovilton and the local community.

 The Air Station maintains regular contact with the Parish Councils surrounding both Yeovilton and the satellite airfield Merryfield (adjacent to Ilton and 2½ miles north of Ilminster).
 When required, representatives of the Air Station meet with the Flying Liaison Advisory Group (FLAG), an established body of parish representatives from the local area.